« Return to AACT homepage

 • Have you ever noticed what happens to frozen objects as they heat up?

-• Discuss what we can do to an ice cube to make it a liquid.
+• Discuss what can be done to an ice cube to make it a liquid.

-• Explain that we are going to conduct an experiment to melt ice cubes to see what makes them melt fastest.
+• Explain that they will conduct an experiment to melt ice cubes to see what makes them melt fastest.
 As a class, have students brainstorm different ways they can melt an ice cube and list them on the board.
 Remind students that heat can change the state of matter and adding more heat might make the state of matter change faster.

 • Ideas for melting the ice might include:

-2. As a class, predict the answers to the following questions based on your suggestions:
+• As a class, have students predict the answers to the following questions based on their suggestions:

 • Which method do you think will melt the ice cube the quickest?